h8d13/LKFS/README.md

 ----

-Second part is more of technical Linux feature: using `unshare --mount --fork bash` Which makes it so that the host doesn't have any form of access to the files of Alpinestein.
+Second part is more of technical Linux feature: using `unshare --mount --fork` Which makes it so that the host doesn't have any form of access to the files of Alpinestein.